Common signs of losing campaigns

 form, not knowing if their information will be made public and not

 knowing when they'll hear back.
-By posting a web contact form, you
+By posting only a web contact form, you

 might as well just say "Don't call us.
 We'll call you."
 That's not a